ESPN FC - Arsenal fly high once againMar 20

 Now at Everton, the former England international helped the club survive relegation last season, a moment which he described as “one of the greatest nights of my career.”

-We sat down with Lampard to discuss the key coaching values and philosophies he won’t compromise on – his non-negotiables – and how they influence his management style ahead of the Merseyside derby against rivals Liverpool.
+We sat down with Lampard to discuss the key coaching values and philosophies he won’t compromise on – his non-negotiables – and how they influence his management style ahead of Sunday's clash with Manchester United - live on BT Sport.

 What are your key non-negotiables and how do you apply them at Everton?